pcace/open-rally-computer/README.md

 - [x] Build, upload and tag Version 1.0.0 binary as a release
 - [x] Translate user manual to english
-- [ ] Port the PCB files to KiCad
-- [ ] Create proper documentation in GitHub Wiki
-- [ ] Create Continuous Integration using GitHub Actions

 ## License